 Mads Herring Jensen, COMSOL's technical product manager for the Acoustics Module, will then provide insight into the latest developments in the COMSOL Multiphysics® software for acoustics applications.
 Find out where the acoustics simulation journey is going and what new features you can expect in the future.

 The speakers will answer your questions directly after the presentation, and all registrants will have access to the webinar recording.

-Mads Herring Jensen joined COMSOL in 2011 and is the technical product manager for the Acoustics Module.
-Before starting at COMSOL, he worked in the hearing aid industry for five years as an acoustic finite element expert.
+Mads Herring Jensen joined COMSOL in 2011 and is the technology manager for the acoustics products.
 Mads has a PhD in computational fluid dynamics from the Technical University of Denmark.
+Before joining COMSOL, he worked in the hearing aid industry for five years as an acoustic finite element expert.

-Dr. Alfred J. Svobodnik, president and CEO of the MVOID-Group, is an entrepreneur, engineer, and technical scientist with more than 25 years of experience in virtual acoustics and sound design.
-Alfred spent five years at Harman International Inc., holding a number of senior managerial positions in the areas of simulation and virtual acoustics for audio systems.
-He then became a founding member, executive partner, and CTO of Numerical Analysis and Design in 1990.
-Alfred completed his doctorate at Vienna University of Technology with a dissertation titled, "Numerical Treatment of Elastic Plastic Macromechanical Behavior of Longfiber Reinforced Metal Matrix Composites."
+Dr. Alfred J. Svobodnik, president and CEO of the Mvoid Group, is an entrepreneur, engineer, and technical scientist with more than 25 years of experience in the areas of multiphysics and virtual as well as computational acoustics.
+Alfred spent five years at Harman International Inc., where he held several senior managerial and executive advisor positions in the areas of simulation and virtual acoustics for audio systems.
+He started his career as founding member, executive partner, and CTO of Numerical Analysis and Design in 1990.
+Alfred completed his doctorate at Vienna University of Technology with a dissertation titled "Numerical Treatment of Elastic Plastic Macromechanical Behavior of Longfiber Reinforced Metal Matrix Composites."